 DRENGE, CIRCA WAVES, THE BIG MOON AND IDLES TOP BILL AT FOURTH EDITION OF HANDMADE FESTIVAL, LEICESTER

-Aside of it's massive indie rock export in Kasabian, Leicester's music scene in my view has always being somewhat under appreciated.
-The metal core and indie scenes that are based here are nurtured by a series of well-run, understated independent venues - Dryden Street Social, The Shed, The Cookie and The Musician amongst others - with the flagship O2 Academy mostly relegated to hosting club nights for students at the University of Leicester.
-A jewel in its calendar arrives each Spring though - the independently-run Handmade Festival takes over the venue for two days, to host some of the brightest talents within the UK's indie and punk circuits.
+Aside from its massive indie-rock export in Kasabian, Leicester’s music scene in my view has always been somewhat under-appreciated.
+The metalcore and indie scenes that are based here are nurtured by a series of well-run, understated independent venues – Dryden Street Social, The Shed, The Cookie and The Musician amongst others – with the flagship O2 Academy mostly relegated to hosting club nights for students at the University of Leicester.
+A jewel in its calendar arrives each Spring though – the independently-run Handmade Festival takes over the venue for two days, to host some of the brightest talents within the UK’s indie and punk circuits.

 True to its name, Handmade Festival has a very DIY feel to it as soon as you walk in.
 Set almost entirely within the O2 Academy Leicester – not in itself a massive venue – the three stages inside all have their own persona.
 The Scholar Bar stage was akin to your local pub’s weekly open mic, complete with a flimsy-looking barrier and wooden raised stage.
 The Union Square stage and the main room at the O2 Academy were much more majestic affairs – the former was set up within the lobby of the Student Union, with an array of food vans on the balcony outside.

-Onto the bands themselves - there was a plethora of excellent sets throughout both days.
-Indie synthpop quartet Spector - fresh off their release of their comeback Ex-Directory EP - were particularly impressive; frontman Fred MacPherson engaging brilliantly with the enthusiastic Leicester crowd, as the band serenaded them with their deadpan, intelligent pop tunes.
-Turbowolf - literally the living proof that genre is both irrelevant and unnecessary - were also a personal favourite, channelling both the psychedelic and the heavy (and a Happy Birthday chant for their guitarist Andy Ghosh) during their half hour on the Union Square stage.
-As for the headliners: The Big Moon, Idles and Circa Waves were all received well, and Drenge's hour-long headline set was both energetic on the stage and within the audience - I feel incredibly sorry for the gent crowd surfing on a lightly packed section of the crowd, who was promptly dropped....
+Onto the bands themselves – there were a plethora of excellent sets throughout both days.
+Indie synthpop quartet Spector – fresh off the release of their comeback Ex-Directory EP – were particularly impressive; frontman Fred MacPherson engaging brilliantly with the enthusiastic Leicester crowd, as the band serenaded them with their deadpan, intelligent pop tunes.
+Turbowolf – literally the living proof that genre is both irrelevant and unnecessary – was also a personal favourite, channelling both the psychedelic and the heavy (and a Happy Birthday chant for their guitarist Andy Ghosh) during their half-hour on the Union Square stage.
+As for the headliners: The Big Moon, Idles and Circa Waves were all received well, and Drenge’s hour-long headline set was both energetic on the stage and within the audience – I feel incredibly sorry for the gent crowd surfing on a lightly packed section of the crowd, who was promptly dropped…

 Some honourable mentions: Nottingham-imports Crosa Rosa made for a more mature version of Nirvana’s Bleach era, knocking back riff after riff on the main stage.
 The Orielles also made a large impression on the main stage, their blend of indie-disco meets classic rock definitely not needing less onstage cowbell.
 Filling in for Strange Bones on the Union Square stage, were Kagoule (fresh off a few dates supporting Drenge) their surprise set being an unexpected but welcomed highlight of the weekend.